Satomi Ichikawa: Media

 Satomi's work has been reviewed in hundreds of literary magazines, newspapers, websites, and more.
 Some of the more notable English publications to have discussed her work are Booklist, The Horn Book Magazine, Kirkus Reviews, the Los Angeles Times, The New York Times, and School Library Journal.
 A review of Nora's Surprise written by Jacqueline Elsner for School Library Journal in May 1994 specifically commended Satomi's illustrations, saying that everything she drew "whether animal, toy, or person, is full of life, humor, and expression in every gesture."
 Satomi Ichikawa was interviewed by Publishers Weekly for a full-page biographic article that was shared on June 7, 1993.
 In 2015, Satomi's French publisher L'école des loisirs interviewed the artist about her recent work and published a video of the discussion.
 Similarly, a bookstore in Hossegor, France recorded a video interview with Satomi in celebration of the town's 5th annual children's book festival in 2019.

 Awards and honors

 Satomi Ichikawa's books and illustrations have received numerous international awards, many highlighting her portrayals of diverse characters and stories.
-For example, her 2006 original book My Father's Shop was the recipient of several awards for her informed representation of a young Moroccan boy learning learning how to speak the languages spoken by his neighbors.
+For example, her 2006 original book My Father's Shop was the recipient of several awards for her informed representation of a young Moroccan boy learning how to speak the languages spoken by his neighbors.
 The following list is a small selection of the recognitions and honors received by Satomi Ichikawa, her stories, and her illustrations.